fable-compiler/fable-compiler.github.io/docs/blog/2024/2024-01-01-Glutinum_a_new_era.md

 Currently, if the CLI encounters an unsupported syntax it will most likely crash.
 I am still working on making it more tolerant to unsupported syntax.
 :::

+You can report issues and suggest improvements on the [GitHub repository](https://github.com/glutinum-org/cli).

 I wish you all a happy new year and I hope you will follow me in this new adventure. 🎉